engagenie/policies/privacy-policy.md

 ## SECURITY

+Lapsly takes reasonable steps to help protect Information against loss, misuse, unauthorized access or disclosure.
+All personal data are stored on- and secured with Google Cloud Platform (GCP).
+You can read more about GCP's security practices [here](https://cloud.google.com/security/overview/whitepaper).

+Our employees are granted access to personal data stored in our GCP account though a secure sign-in process.
+Employees' access to user data is only granted to Employees when it is necessary to perform one of the functions listed in the section HOW WE USE YOUR INFORMATION.
+Employees receive training on data security and need to sign a confidentiality agreement which prohibits them from storing any user data outside of GCP (e.g. on their local devices) before being granted access to any user data.
+Once an employee leaves the company their access to user data is immediately removed.

+We require our employees to take reasonable steps to secure their devices to prevent unauthorized access to user data through saved GCP logins.
+This includes a requirement for securing their devices with strong passwords, and encrypting the device storage.

-Lapsly takes reasonable steps to help protect Information against loss, misuse, unauthorized access or disclosure. **Lapsly expressly disclaims any representation or warranty, whether express or implied, with respect to offering any definitive promise of security in connection with The anonymous information we collect.**
+**Lapsly expressly disclaims any representation or warranty, whether express or implied, with respect to offering any definitive promise of security in connection with the anonymous information we collect.**

 ## OUR POLICY TOWARD CHILDREN

+We will never collect, use, share, or sell any behavioral information of users identified as students beyond the authorized educational or school purposes, or as authorized by the student or parent.

+We will never permit any information collected through our Services to be used to provide behaviorally targeted advertising towards users identified as students by us or a 3rd party.

+We will never display advertising of any kind to users identified as students on our Services.

 We are required under the Children’s Online Privacy Protection Act (COPPA), with limited exceptions, to obtain verifiable parental consent in order to collect, use, or disclose personal information from Children.
 COPPA allows the Child’s School to obtain consent for the online collection of personal information from Children who are students of the School.